Achievable logoAchievable logo

 The first method is to avoid risk.
 For example, a person might avoid the risk of wrecking a car by not driving.

-Risk may be reduced by examining one’s exposures and eliminating them.
+Risk may be reduced by identifying exposures and eliminating them.
 For example, a person reduces the risk of health problems by exercising and eating right.

-A risk is retained when a person decides to assume financial responsibility for certain events; examples of risk retention include self-insuring and deductibles.
+A risk is retained when a person decides to assume financial responsibility for certain events.
+Examples of risk retention include self-insuring and deductibles.
 A deductible is common to most property insurance policies.
 It is the initial amount of a covered loss for which the insured is responsible.
-For example, if an insured suffered a $5,000 loss and his/her policy included a $500 deductible, he/she would be responsible for the initial $500 and the policy would pay the remaining $4,500.
+For example, if an insured suffered a $5,000 loss and the policy included a $500 deductible, the insured would be responsible for the first $500 and the policy would pay the remaining $4,500.
 A deductible is a common form of risk retention.
-It allows insurers to reduce the cost of coverage since the insured is assuming a portion of the risk.
+It allows insurers to reduce the cost of coverage because the insured is assuming part of the risk.

 A business owner taking on a partner is an example of risk sharing.

 The final method of managing risk is to transfer the risk to another party.
 For many risks, the best way to transfer them is through insurance.
-Risk transfer, simply put, is to place the burden of possible economic loss on someone else.
-When insurance is purchased, a large, uncertain loss is exchanged for a small, certain loss, the premium.
-Insurance companies exist for this basic purpose; insurance companies, by definition, are the only organizations that have the authority to assume someone’s risk of financial loss.
+Risk transfer means placing the burden of possible economic loss on someone else.
+When insurance is purchased, a large, uncertain loss is exchanged for a small, certain loss: the premium.
+Insurance companies exist for this basic purpose.
+By definition, insurance companies are the only organizations that have the authority to assume someone’s risk of financial loss.

 Lesson Summary

-Insurance plays a crucial role in safeguarding individuals against various risks like dying too soon, living too long, or becoming ill or disabled.
+Insurance helps protect against economic loss from dying too soon, living too long, or becoming ill, injured, or disabled.
 Key concepts in insurance are:

-• Risk in insurance involves the possibility of financial loss, with pure risk only entailing loss while speculative risk includes potential gain, making the latter uninsurable.
+• Risk in insurance is the possibility of financial loss.
+Pure risk involves only loss, while speculative risk includes the possibility of gain, which makes speculative risk uninsurable.

-• Risk management strategies include avoiding, reducing, retaining, sharing, and transferring risks, with insurance being a common risk transfer method.
+• Risk management strategies include avoiding, reducing, retaining, sharing, and transferring risk.
+Insurance is a common method of risk transfer.

 Chapter Vocabulary